Interactive Poster Presentation Advice

 - Ordered: Keep your ideas sequenced, well-ordered and obvious

 One easy way to create posters is to use presentation software such as PowerPoint or Keynote, since these programs allow you to easily change the positions of photos, textboxes and so on.
-Before starting, set the document size to 841 x 594mm (or 7016 pixels x 9933 pixels), and decide whether you want it to be horizontal or vertical.
+Before starting, decide whether you want it to be horizontal (landscape) or vertical (portrait), and set the document size to 841mm x 594mm (or 9933 pixels x 7016 pixels) for portrait (or vice versa for landscape).
 You can save it as a PDF.

 Two possible ways of organizing content are Linear and Modular: